K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/README.md

 I then integrated a BT Keyboard library from https://github.com/turgu1/bt-keyboard.
 It is a bit different in that the ESP32 is a HID host connecting to a BT keyboard for input.
 Most examples just convert a USB or PS2 keyboard to BT to connect to a PC.
 Later I added several types of TFT displays and touch buttons for certain models.

 I am using ESP-IDF to compile.
 Arduino32 is added as a component.
 I first tried Arduino IDE but I was not able to get a BT classic keyboard (Logitech K380) to fully connect after it was discovered.
 My BLE Rii i8+ keyboard worked fine though.
 My BT_Keyboard test programs behaved the same.
 I ported it to esp-idf and BT classic works proper as does the Rii.
 The K380s BLE keyboard works but does not reconnect and required re-pairing after each disocnnect/powerup/reset.
+You can compile this under Arduino IDE but see this page https://github.com/K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/wiki/Building-the-project-with-Arduino-IDE for current functionality restrictions.

 I was getting RTOS WDT warnings while dits and dahs were being sent, competing with the BT service task.
 I put the main program loop and check_bt_keyboard() into their own RTOS tasks and the problem seems to be solved for now.
 Seem OK at 30WPM and 13WPM.
 More testing required.